hsyl20/haskus-website/pages/system/manual/intro.rst

 System
 ------

-The first aim of the Haskus System framework is to make it easy to experiment different approaches at the "system" level (which obviously has an impact on the "application" level).
+The first aim of the ``haskus-system`` framework is to make it easy to experiment different approaches at the "system" level (which obviously has an impact on the "application" level).
 In particular, we would like to be able to easily revisit long-standing concepts, such as: